ambroseled/UCFK4-Pong/README.md

 - The active player will be indicated by the blue led

 ## The Game
-- The goal of the game is to win by ausing the other player to miss the ball
+- The goal of the game is to win by causing the other player to miss the ball
 - Use your paddle to bounce the ball back onot the other players screen and stop it from hitting the back of your screen.